My Childhood of Misdiagnoses

 Other possible signs of sleep deprivation

 As I look back at photos from around age 4 or 5 and from what my family has told me, I stopped smiling in pictures and a lot of the time refused to have my picture taken.
-I also never wanted to be touched at some times and others I did.
+I also never wanted to be touched at some times, and at others I did.
 My mom has recently told me that I also hated wearing tight clothing and tags on clothing drove me crazy.

 Another thing I remember is that I was very, very defiant growing up and was aggressive.
 These are symptoms of ODD (oppositional defiant disorder) and what I was diagnosed with at around age 6.
 These very well could have been symptoms of narcolepsy, because there was something going on with me and I didn’t feel right, but I could never express how I was feeling because I didn’t know what I was feeling!